What's the problem?

 $$ \left( \frac{4}{4}, \frac{1}{4}\cdot (1 + 2 + 3) \cdot \frac{1}{4 - 1} \right) $$

-The kth point, Qk is at
+the kth point Qk is at

 $$ \left( \frac{k}{4}, \frac{1}{4}\cdot (1 + 2 + .. + (k - 1)) \cdot \frac{1}{4 - 1} \right) $$

-The kth point, Qk is at
+the kth point Qk is at

-$$ \left( \frac{k}{n}, \frac{1}{n} \cdot (1 + 2 + .. + (k - 1)) \cdot \frac{1}{n - 1} \right) $$ which can be simplified to sum of k - 1 terms to be (k - 1)k/2, hence, $$ \left( \frac{k}{n}, \frac{1}{n} \cdot \left(\frac{(k - 1)k}{2}\right) \cdot \frac{1}{n - 1} \right) $$ So, on simplifying, When we sample n points, the kth point, Qk is at
+$$ \left( \frac{k}{n}, \frac{1}{n} \cdot (1 + 2 + .. + (k - 1)) \cdot \frac{1}{n - 1} \right) $$ Since the sum of the first \(k - 1\) integers is \((k - 1)k/2\), this becomes: $$ \left( \frac{k}{n}, \frac{1}{n} \cdot \left(\frac{(k - 1)k}{2}\right) \cdot \frac{1}{n - 1} \right) $$ After simplifying, when we sample n points, the kth point Qk is at

-$$ \left( \frac{k}{n}, \frac{1}{2} \cdot \frac{k}{n} \cdot \frac{k - 1}{n - 1} \right) $$ Now, it should make sense, why the final point is always at y = 0.5, for the nth point, $$ \left( \frac{n}{n}, \frac{1}{2} \cdot \frac{n}{n} \cdot \frac{n - 1}{n - 1} \right) $$ giving us, $$ \left( 1, 0.5 \right) $$
+$$ \left( \frac{k}{n}, \frac{1}{2} \cdot \frac{k}{n} \cdot \frac{k - 1}{n - 1} \right) $$ This also explains why the final point always has y = 0.5.
+For the nth point: $$ \left( \frac{n}{n}, \frac{1}{2} \cdot \frac{n}{n} \cdot \frac{n - 1}{n - 1} \right) $$ which gives us: $$ \left( 1, 0.5 \right) $$

-I think, we can agree that, when \( n \to \infty \) $$ \frac{k - 1}{n - 1} \thickapprox \frac{k}{n} $$ So, when \( n \to \infty \), the kth point is given by, $$ \left( \frac{k}{n}, \frac{1}{2} \cdot \frac{k}{n} \cdot \frac{k}{n} \right) $$ or $$ \left( \frac{k}{n}, \frac{1}{2} \cdot \left(\frac{k}{n}\right)^2 \right) $$ if we take x = k/n, then $$ \left(x, \frac{1}{2} \cdot \left(x\right)^2 \right) $$ or $$ \left(x, \frac{x^2}{4 \cdot 0.5} \right) $$ which is what we wanted.
-IT IS A PARABOLA! :D
+As \( n \to \infty \), $$ \frac{k - 1}{n - 1} \thickapprox \frac{k}{n} $$ So, when \( n \to \infty \), the kth point is given by: $$ \left( \frac{k}{n}, \frac{1}{2} \cdot \frac{k}{n} \cdot \frac{k}{n} \right) $$ or $$ \left( \frac{k}{n}, \frac{1}{2} \cdot \left(\frac{k}{n}\right)^2 \right) $$ If we take x = k/n, then $$ \left(x, \frac{1}{2} \cdot \left(x\right)^2 \right) $$ or $$ \left(x, \frac{x^2}{4 \cdot 0.5} \right) $$ This is the equation we wanted.
+The limiting curve is a parabola.

-And... this gives us \( a = 0.5. \) Yay! :D
+This also gives us \( a = 0.5 \).

-Also, since a = 0.5, the point H is always at (2a, a), so the final point is the point H at (1, 0.5).
+Since a = 0.5, H is at (2a, a), so the final point is H = (1, 0.5).

 X coordinate of the midpoint.